-POLICY STATEMENT Under the UK Bribery Act, a company can be prosecuted for failing to prevent its employees, or any third party acting on the company's behalf, from paying bribes to obtain or retain business for the company, or a business advantage for the company.
-Some countries have laws (e.g. the US FCPA and UK Bribery Act) which grant prosecutors authority to prosecute bribery and corruption offences whether the offence occurs within or outside their borders provided there is some link to the prosecuting jurisdiction.
+POLICY STATEMENT All MLA business activities must be conducted in full compliance with the ABC Policy and all applicable anti-bribery and corruption laws including, but not limited to, the Commonwealth of Australia Criminal Code Act 1995, the National Anti-Corruption Commission Act 2022, the UK Bribery Act 2010 and the US Foreign Corrupt Practices Act 1977 (FCPA).
+The National Anti-Corruption Commission (NACC) Act allows for the NACC to detect, investigate and report on serious or systemic corrupt conduct in the Legislation and Australian Governance public sector. standards Some countries have laws (e.g. the Australian Criminal Code Act, US FCPA and UK Bribery Act) which grant prosecutors authority to prosecute bribery and corruption offences whether the offence occurs within or outside their borders provided there is some link to the prosecuting jurisdiction.
+Under some of these Acts, a company can be prosecuted for failing to prevent its employees, or any third party acting on the company's behalf, from paying bribes to obtain or retain business for the company, or a business advantage for the company.
 Whether it involves a public official, private companies or individuals, MLA prohibits all forms of: Bribery Facilitation payments Secret commissions or payments Money laundering Corrupt behaviours.
 MLA recognises that Public Officials are often subject to additional restrictions.
 Particular care must therefore be taken in dealings with Public Officials and Prohibited Conduct government bodies.
 A Public Official refers to any government or public official in Australia or any other country.
 This can include that: An employee, official or contractor of a government body or a wholly or partially state-owned enterprise.
 Persons performing the duties of an office or position created under a law of a country or by the custom or convention of a country.
 A political party or party official or candidate for political office.
 An authorised intermediary or agent of any person covered above.
-Bribery is: the offering, promising, giving, requesting, soliciting or accepting. of a payment, inducement, reward or anything of value. for an act or omission which is illegal, unethical or a violation of our internal policies. in order to obtain or retain business, or an undue advantage in the course of business, or with the intention that the recipient act improperly in some way.
-Bribes can be given in many forms and do not necessarily involve payments of What is Prohibited cash.
+Bribery is: the offering, promising, giving, requesting, soliciting or accepting. of a payment, inducement, reward or anything of value. for an act or omission which is illegal, unethical or a violation of our internal What is Prohibited policies.
+Conduct? in order to obtain or retain business, or an undue advantage in the course of business, or with the intention that the recipient act improperly in some way.
+Bribes can be given in many forms and do not necessarily involve payments of cash.
 A bribe could be anything of value whether financial or non-financial, and can occur irrespective of whether the bribe is accepted or ultimately paid.
 Merely offering or requesting a bribe will usually be considered Prohibited Conduct.